Exercise: What You Should Know

 Why is exercise important to me?

-- It helps prevent many diseases including diabetes, high blood pressure, heart disease, chronic kidney disease, cancer, osteoporosis and arthritis.
+- Prevent many diseases including diabetes, heart disease, kidney disease

 What types of exercise can benefit my health?

 Many types of exercise can benefit your health, such as:

 - Taking part in a sport